ecsyjs/ecsy/docs/manual/Architecture.md

 }
 ```

-If there is a `reactive query` (A query that *listen* for entities added or removed to it or which components has changed, more info **TODO:link**) on the list of queries defined by a system, this system is called `reactive system` as it will react to changes on the entities and its components.
+If there is a `reactive query` (A query that *listen* for entities added or removed to it or which components has changed, [more info](/manual/Architecture?id=reactive-queries)) on the list of queries defined by a system, this system is called `reactive system` as it will react to changes on the entities and its components.

 ### Registering a system